seenark/bun-turborepo-elysia-svelte-docker/README.md

 ### Utilities

--   installed gitmoji as well `bun commit` to pop cz in terminal
+-   installed gitmoji as well run `bun commit` to pop cz in terminal

+### dockerfile

+there are dockerfiles in production folder

+-   `iipm-web`: Dockerfile.web
+-   `backend`: Dockerfile.backend